jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 $$
 W_1
 $$
-and the y axis is its corresponding average cost of the N data samples.
+and the y axis is its corresponding average cost of the data samples.

 $$
 J(W, b, h, y) = \frac{1}{N} \sum_i (W_1*x_i - y_i)^2